-- Before using gadoversetamide, talk with your doctor if you have any of these health problems: High blood pressure, high blood sugar (diabetes), kidney disease, or liver disease.
+- Before using gadoversetamide, talk with your doctor if you have kidney problems or if you are at risk for kidney problems.
+This includes people who are older than 60 years of age, or who have high blood pressure or high blood sugar (diabetes).
 Tell your doctor if you have recently taken a drug like this one.

 - Your blood work may need to be checked.
 Talk with your doctor.

 - It is used during an MRI (magnetic resonance imaging) test.